volkamerlab/teachopencadd/README.md

 Use the Anaconda software for a clean package version management.

 Install Anaconda2 or Anaconda3.
 In theory, it should not matter which Anaconda version you install.
-However, we only tested it for Anaconda2, so we cannot garantee the same behaviour for Anaconda3.
+However, we only tested it for Anaconda2, so we cannot guarantee the same behaviour for Anaconda3.

 https://docs.anaconda.com/anaconda/install/